 Family members can offer you more flexible options, says Intuit Quickbooks, and be more understanding of life events.
 A family member may extend a grace period, reduce your monthly minimum payment for a time or allow you to take a hardship deferment until you secure a new job or additional funding.

 Disadvantage: Strained Relationships

-If you're in dire circumstances, your family member may feel obligated to offer you a loan but he might not be very comfortable with the situation.
+If you're in dire circumstances, your family member may feel obligated to offer you a loan, but he might not be very comfortable with the situation.
 Even if he doesn't tell you so, he might resent the fact that you're tying up his cash or worry that he won't get it all back.
-This can make family events uncomfortable and cause a long-term strain on your relationship.
-To avoid this problem, CalCPA recommends that borrowers be realistic about repayment schedules and keep family members in the loop about any potential delays in repayment.
+This can make family events uncomfortable and cause a long-term strain on your relationship, warns SoFi.
+To avoid this problem, borrowers should be realistic about repayment schedules and keep family members in the loop about any potential delays in repayment.

 Disadvantage: Changing Power Dynamic

 Money changes a relationship.
 When you're in debt to a family member, he may feel he has the right or freedom to exert more control over your life.
-Bankrate.com points out that family members may criticize your lifestyle choices and spending habits or even ask to inspect your banking information.
+However, family members may criticize your lifestyle choices and spending habits or even ask to inspect your banking information.
 Making your payments on time and in full can help, but you may receive a guilt trip regardless.

 Disadvantage: Limited Legal Protection

 When you work with a banking institution, it's obligated to provide you with the cash and terms outlined in your loan agreement.
 A family member might renege on the full loan amount or change the payment plan midway through the loan.
 To avoid confusion and misunderstandings, craft a promissory note loan agreement that outlines the terms of the loan, like the loan amount, interest rate and repayment schedule.